midcontinentcontrols/kb/README.md

 ## Features

+### Transient & (TODO) Persistent Clusters
+Test environments may exist either as an ephemeral cluster that is cleaned up when the tests finish or as a long-running cluster that persists between test runs.
+Persistent clusters are more performant and therefore recommended when running locally.

+Currently, only transient clusters are supported.
+Persistent clusters that allow for rapid iteration of test code will be implemented very soon.

 ### TODO: Kubernetes-Native CI
 All of the features of the `kindest` CLI will eventually be made available as a Kubernetes-native DevOps solution.